What is Python GIL?

 What is a Mutual Exclusion Lock?

-In programming, the concept of object mutual exclusion locks is introduced to ensure the integrity of shared data.
-Each object corresponds to a “mutual exclusion lock” marker.
-This marker ensures that at any given time, only one thread can access the object.
+In programming, the concept of object-level mutexes is introduced to ensure the integrity of shared data.
+Each object corresponds to a "mutex" marker, which ensures that at any given time, only one thread can access the object.

 When multiple threads almost simultaneously modify a shared data item, synchronization control is needed.

 Thread synchronization guarantees safe access to competing resources.
-The simplest synchronization mechanism is introducing a mutual exclusion lock.
+The simplest synchronization mechanism is introducing a mutex.

 A mutual exclusion lock introduces a state to resources: locked/unlocked.

-When a thread modifies a shared data item, it first locks it.
-At this point, the resource is in a “locked” state, and other threads cannot modify it until the thread releases the resource, changing the resource’s state to “unlocked”.
-This ensures that only one thread performs write operations at a time, guaranteeing data correctness in multithreaded scenarios.
+When a thread modifies a shared resource, it first locks it, making the resource's state "locked," and other threads cannot modify it until the thread releases the resource, changing the resource's state to "unlocked."
+A mutual exclusion lock ensures that only one thread performs write operations at a time, guaranteeing data correctness in multi-threaded scenarios.

-GIL was created because CPython’s memory management is not safe.
+GIL is introduced because CPython's memory management is not safe.

 In CPython, the global interpreter lock, or GIL, is a mutex that protects access to Python objects, preventing multiple threads from executing Python bytecodes at once.
 The GIL prevents race conditions and ensures thread safety.
 A nice explanation of how the Python GIL helps in these areas can be found here.
 In short, this mutex is necessary mainly because CPython’s memory management is not thread-safe.

 In CPython, the GIL is a mutual exclusion lock that allows only one thread to execute bytecode at any given time.
 This avoids race conditions and ensures thread safety.
-Simply put, the existence of a mutual exclusion lock is because CPython’s memory management is not “thread-safe”.
+Simply put, the existence of a mutual exclusion lock is due to CPython's memory management being non-thread-safe.

-According to the official Python documentation, since CPython’s memory management is not “thread-safe,” a mutual exclusion lock is needed.
-This naturally leads to two other questions.
+According to Python's official documentation, since CPython's memory management is not "thread-safe," a mutex is needed, leading to two additional questions.

-GIL was created because CPython’s memory management is unsafe
+GIL is introduced because CPython's memory management is unsafe

 Python was first released in 1991.
-At that time, CPUs were single-core, and multithreading was mainly designed to allow one thread to handle I/O while another handled CPU computation.
-Python’s compiler was written in C, so it is called CPython.
-At that time, many programming languages did not have automatic memory management features.
-To implement automatic garbage collection, Python used reference counting for each object.
-When the reference count of an object becomes zero, it can be recycled and memory released.
-For example:
+At that time, CPUs were single-core, and multi-threading was mainly designed for doing I/O while performing CPU calculations.
+The Python compiler was written in C, hence called CPython.
+Many programming languages lacked automatic memory management at that time.
+To achieve automatic garbage collection, Python implemented reference counting for each object.
+When the reference count reaches zero, the object can be recycled and memory released, for example:

 >>> import sys